 Indonesia experiences extensive deforestation due to different land conversion activities such as agricultural expansion, establishment of palm and pulp plantations, and peatland alteration, mostly as a result of fires (Tansey et al., 2008; Carlson et al., 2012; McDonald Pittman et al., 2013; Spessa, et al., 2015).
 Between 1989-2008, fire was the dominant cause of deforestation, accounting for 93% of forest loss, as well as 69% of total carbon emissions in Indonesia (Carlson et al., 2012).
 Further, the El Niño Southern Oscillation (ENSO) is positively associated with the warm phase of ENSO, with a greater number of fires observed during El Niño years (e.g.1982-83, 1997-1998, 2002, 2004, 2006, and 2009) [Hayasaka et al., 2014; Spessa et al., 2015].
 Fires adversely affect air quality, human health, biodiversity, and productivity [McDonald Pittman et al., 2013; Hayasaka et al., 2014; Spessa et al., 2015], and the impact has become so severe that in September of 2014, Indonesia finally ratified a regional agreement signed in 2002, which decided to concentrate efforts to reduce pollution from forest fires [Minnemeyer, S., 2014].

 The use of remotely sensed data to asses deforestation and carbon emissions over Indonesia is crucial in the monitoring of fires, as ground-based methods are not viable for exhaustive information on fire activity, on a geographically and temporally relevant scale [Hyer et al., 2012].
-Fires are currently mapped using data from the Moderate Resolution Imaging Spectroradiometer (MODIS) but its 500 meter (m) spatial resolution is not ideal for the accurate mapping of fires in Indonesia and elsewhere.
+Fires are currently mapped using data from the Moderate Resolution Imaging Spectroradiometer (MODIS), but its 500 meter (m) spatial resolution is not ideal for the accurate mapping of fires in Indonesia and elsewhere.
 Thus, researchers have sought to map fire scars at higher spatial resolution, such as using Landsat data with its 30 m resolution (e.g. Garcia-Haro et al., 2001; Bastarrika et al., 2011; Koutsias et al., 2013).
 This study presents a new methodology for effectively identifying and mapping burn scars using scenes from Landsat 5 Thematic Mapper (TM) and Landsat 7 Enhanced Thematic Mapper Plus (ETM+).
 Landsat TM and ETM+ scenes were used to test a technique of transforming Red Green Blue (RGB) false color composites to Hue Saturation Value (HSV) in order to determine whether it was an effective procedure for identifying burn scars.

-The advantage of using this color transformation technique is that by converting the normal RGB color space into an HSV space, we are able to isolate the hue from the saturation and the value.
+The advantage of using this color transformation technique is that by converting the normal RGB color space into an HSV space, we were able to isolate the hue from the saturation and the value.
 This in turn, when applied to a false color composite consisting of shortwave infrared, near infrared, and red wavelengths allows for a superior discrimination between vegetation, soil, and water [Pekel et al., 2011].
 This enhanced classification between the various land covers aids in the identification of burn scars at high spatial resolution.

 The Kalimantan region of Indonesia on the island of Borneo experiences a large number of fires from land use activities, particularly the clearing of land for palm oil plantations [Tansey et al., 2008; Carlson et al., 2012; McDonald Pittman, 2013; Spessa et al., 2015].
 Specifically, this study focused on the province of Central Kalimantan in Indonesia (see Figure 1).
 Landsat TM and ETM+ images and MODIS Active Fire product were acquired for the months of June through November in 2006.